-- RG 000.179 Under Rule 2.4.4, you must establish risk management arrangements in relation to legal, operational and business risks. - RG 000.180 Operational risk refers to risks that arise from deficiencies in information systems, internal processes and personnel, or disruptions from external events that will result in a breakdown or deterioration of the trade repository services. - RG 000.181 You should also address additional operational risks that can arise when entering into arrangements in which users access the repository's reporting facilities through the services of another entity. - RG 000.182 In relation to the risks associated with indirect participants (i.e. persons who are required to report their derivative transactions to the trade repository under Australian reporting requirements but that do so through an agent), we consider that you need to ensure you have policies and procedures in place that allow you to do the following: - (a) gather basic information about indirect participation in order to facilitate identifying, monitoring and managing any material risks to the trade repository arising from such tiered participation arrangements; - (b) identify material dependencies between direct and indirect users that might affect the trade repository; - (c) identify indirect participants that are responsible for a significant proportion of data reported to the trade repository in order to manage the risks arising from these derivative transactions; and - (d) regularly review the risks arising from any tiered participation arrangements you enter into, and take mitigating action when appropriate. - RG 000.183 We consider that you also need to carefully assess the additional operational risks related to your link arrangements with other financial market infrastructures to ensure the scalability and reliability of information technology and related resources.
-We expect you to consider these issues during the process of determining whether to enter into a link arrangement but also on an ongoing basis once any link is established. - RG 000.184 As part of this process, we expect you will: - (a) only enter a link that is designed so that the linked licensed trade repository can continue to observe its other obligations under its ADTR licence, the derivative trade repository rules and the Corporations Act; - (b) only enter a link that has a well-founded legal basis that supports the design of the link and provides adequate protection to the linked licensed trade repository; and carefully assess the additional operational risks related to your link arrangements to ensure the scalability and reliability of your information technology and related resources.
+- RG 249.183 Under Rule 2.4.4, you must establish risk management arrangements in relation to legal, operational and business risks. - RG 249.184 Operational risk refers to risks that arise from deficiencies in information systems, internal processes and personnel, or disruptions from external events that will result in a breakdown or deterioration of the trade repository services. - RG 249.185 You should also address additional operational risks that can arise when entering into arrangements in which users access the trade repository's reporting facilities through the services of another entity. - RG 249.186 In relation to the risks associated with indirect participants (i.e. persons who are required to report their derivative transactions to the trade repository under Australian reporting requirements but that do so through another person), we consider that you need to ensure you have policies and procedures in place that allow you to do the following: - (a) gather basic information about indirect participation in order to facilitate identifying, monitoring and managing any material risks to the trade repository arising from such tiered participation arrangements; - (b) identify material dependencies between direct and indirect users that might affect the trade repository; - (c) identify indirect participants that are responsible for a significant proportion of data reported to the trade repository in order to manage the risks arising from these derivative transactions; and - (d) regularly review the risks arising from any tiered participation arrangements you enter into, and take mitigating action when appropriate. - RG 249.187 We consider that you also need to carefully assess the additional operational risks related to your link arrangements with other FMIs to ensure the scalability and reliability of information technology and related resources.
+We expect you to consider these issues during the process of determining whether to enter into a link arrangement but also on an ongoing basis once any link is established. - RG 249.188 As part of this process, we expect you will: - (a) only enter a link that is designed so that the linked licensed trade repository can continue to observe its other obligations under its ADTR licence, the derivative trade repository rules and the Corporations Act; - (b) only enter a link that has a well-founded legal basis that supports the design of the link and provides adequate protection to the linked licensed trade repository; and